ElinaValieva/micronaut-quarkus-quickstarts/README.md

 &nbsp;

 ## OpenShift 🚩
 **Prerequisites:** `OpenShift Client` - login with client.
+Application template (see more `deployment/openshift.yaml`.

-For creating and deploying on changes application on `OpenShift` prepared platform-independent scripts and application template in `src/main/openshift`.
+For creating and deploying on changes application on `OpenShift` used gradle plugin `kubernetes.gradle` in `plugin` folder.
 These scripts could be used directly or run as a gradle tasks (see `openshift` group in gradle tasks).

 For creating a new application on Openshift:
 ```gradle